millanek/tutorials/WPSG2022/README.md

 savetrees file=SVDq_withGeneFlow_SpeciesTree.tre
 ```

-A more comprehensive tutorial on species tree reconstruction is prepared for tomorrow afternoon.
+A more comprehensive tutorial on species tree reconstruction is prepared for tomorrow afternoon by Micheal Matschiner and the Workshop Team.

 <a name="TestingInSimulations"></a>